wp-plugins/rencontre/readme.txt

 * Fix Deletion of the Admin account by cron schedule.
 * Add CSS clear in fiche libre.
 * Input default CSS file in fiche libre.

+23/08/2014 : Update 6

+* Remove auto-zoom in fiche libre (unconnected).
+* Fix CSS in fiche libre.
+* Fix bug if no WPLANG in wp-config.php.
+* Add my homepage setup in admin.

 = 1.0 =
 09/06/2014 - First stable version.